proxin187/lexin/README.md

 ## Description

-Lexin is a portable lexer that can easily be packaged with any application and has is able to lex all kinds of syntax's.
+Lexin is a portable lexer frontend to lib-lexin that can easily be packaged with any application and has is able to lex all kinds of syntax's.

 ## Getting Started